Was Time Created?

 Another Christian explanation of God and time, sometimes called “eternal now,” was held by many of our Church Fathers, including Clement of Alexandria, Tertullian, Origen, and Methodius.

 There is certainly a created aspect of time.
 But is it exclusively so?
-I don’t think believe it is.
+I don’t think so.
 There seems to be an uncreated element that is a necessary consequence of God’s existence.
 Consider this: Time is usually defined as duration—that which passes between events.
 It seems to me that there is something else to consider: sequence, which includes the events themselves.
 Here’s what I mean:

 There are two types of sequence: logical and temporal.
 An example of a logical sequence would be counting, 1, 2, 3, 4, etc. “2” logically follows “1.”